microsoft/mlops-basic-template-for-azureml-cli-v2/docs/how_to_setup.md

 ## Using Jenkins

+All the jenkins dependencies are hosted in the [jenkins folder](../jenkins/).
+The Jenkins pipeline is coded in the [pipeline.groovy](../jenkins/pipeline.groovy) file.

+All the pipeline steps are built as [Jenkins shared libraries](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) in order to foster reuse.
+In case multiple pipelines are in scope we recommend splitting the shared libraries in another git repository and reference them from the different pipelines to avoid code duplication.

+The current guide is tailored toward Github, but the approach here below can also be used using other source control and changing the Jenkins plugin (e.g. [Gitlab](https://plugins.jenkins.io/gitlab-branch-source/), [Bitbucket](https://plugins.jenkins.io/cloudbees-bitbucket-branch-source/))

 > At the time being the Jenkins pipeline don't support waiting for a long AzureML training job (as the Azure DevOps pipeline) and any merge to the main branch won't be waited when ran against the full dataset.

 ### Required Jenkins plugins

-The pipeline require the install of the [cobertura plugin](https://plugins.jenkins.io/cobertura/) in your jenkins instance.
+The pipeline require the install of the [cobertura plugin](https://plugins.jenkins.io/cobertura/) in your Jenkins instance.

 We recommend the usage of the [multibranch plugin](https://plugins.jenkins.io/github-branch-source/) for jenkins.
-In case your repository is protected by MFA, a GitHub application will be needed to communicate between Jenkins and GitHub, this can be done using this [documentation](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc).
+In case you are using GitHub with MFA protection, a GitHub application will be needed to communicate between Jenkins and GitHub, this can be done using this [documentation](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc).

-The Jenkins pipeline is coded in the pipeline.groovy file at the root.
-All the pipeline steps are built as [Jenkins shared libraries](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) that can be reused easily in larger pipelines.

-## Set up

-All the jenkins dependencies are hosted in the [jenkins folder](../jenkins/).
-PLease make sure the [prerequisites](#required-jenkins-plugins) are completed before proceeding.

 ### Setting up the Jenkins repository

 In order to configure the plugin, create a new multibranch pipeline (new item -> multibranch pipeline).
-Follow the standard plug in documentation, with the following particular settings:
+Follow the [Github Branch Source plugin documentation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/github-branch-source-plugin), with the following particular settings:

 * in 'Build configuration':
     * Mode: 'By JenkinsFile'
-    * Script path: 'Jenkins/pipeline.groovy'
+    * Script path: 'jenkins/pipeline.groovy'
-* In order for the pipeline to be able to use the shared librairies.
+* In order for the pipeline to be able to use the shared libraries.
 Click on "add" in the 'pipeline library' section with following settings:
     * Name: shared-library
     * Project repository: Url of your github forked repo (in a git clone format)
     * Library Path: 'jenkins/shared-library/'